SIPFernandes/RabbitMqLib/RabbitMq.Client/README.txt

 3- Run the above docker command
 4- Run command to increase number of channels (max 100): channel_max = 100

+#Docker App vs IIS
+- If your App is running on IIS then your Hostname is: localhost
+- If your App is running in a Docker Container the Hostname is: rabbitmq (RabbitMQ container Name) -> Make sure both containers use same network
+	 . docker network create mynetwork
+	 . docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 --network mynetwork rabbitmq:3.13-management . docker run -d --name IntCoreAds.Api --network mynetwork intcoreadsapi:dev

 #Add Docker Desktop to run at Startup

 #Create a Task in the deployment Server Task Scheduler